JFincher42/PixelLabOne/README.md

 2. Select an image of your choice to be an input image.
 It should preferably not be larger than about 500x500, though you should feel free to experiment with larger images (how many pixels does a 500x500 image have?).
 Save this image in your project's `images` folder.
 3. Use a `PixelLab` method to load the image into a 2D array and display it (it will display as a grayscale image even if the original image is in color).
 This code goes into the `stripeActivity()` method of the `Program` class.
 4. Write a method call `stripeImage()` that takes a 2D `int` array and modifies it in place, darkening horizontal strips of the image as illustrated above.
 This method must call the `scalarMultiply()` method you wrote earlier.
 The trick is to call it only selectively, so that the stripe pattern forms (if you were to call it on every row the entire image would be darkened).
-*Hint*: consider dividing the row index by a constant value, such as 20 (and it is good practice to define this “magic number” as a class constant).
+*Hint*: consider dividing the row index by a constant value, such as 20 (and it is good practice to define this "magic number" as a class constant).
 Can you use the result of this division to decide whether or not to stripe every alternate band of rows?
 5. In the `stripeActivity()` method of the `Program` class, write code to display the 2D array after calling `stripeImage()`.
 It should display the stripe pattern.

 Save the result in your `images` folder to an output file called stripeOutput.JPG, and submit the output images to GitHub as part of your submission.